BaseMax/spreadsheet-work-email-compaign/README.md

 ## License

-MIT License - Copyright © 2026 Seyyed Ali Mohammadiyeh (Max Base).
+Copyright © 2026 Seyyed Ali Mohammadiyeh (Max Base)

 See [LICENSE](LICENSE) for the full text.